naix0x/BotDNS/README.md

 # BotDNS
-Bot dns lookup telegrqm, using nodejs and library dns resolver for using lookup mx,txt,ns,soa, etc
+Bot DNS lookup telegram, using nodejs and library dns resolver for using lookup A,AAAA,NS,MX,TXT,SOA etc

+# Requirements